eyherabh/CLT-DS-performance/README.md

 # LICENSING

-The file data/cgdata.pgn is a copy of https://raw.githubusercontent.com/rozim/ChessData/master/mega2400_part_01.pgn.
+The file `data/cgdata.pgn` is a copy of https://raw.githubusercontent.com/rozim/ChessData/master/mega2400_part_01.pgn.
 Please refer to that repository for licensing and copyright matters.

+Some files in the `tests` folder are derivative work from that shown by Adam Drake in [this article](https://adamdrake.com/command-line-tools-can-be-235x-faster-than-your-hadoop-cluster.html).
+Please refer to that site for licensing and copyright matters.
+Others are related to the abovementioned work but so heavily modified that they seem to require a separate licensing, and hence are distributed under the GPLv3 license (see [LICENSE](LICENSE))..

 All other files are licensed under the GPLv3 license (see [LICENSE](LICENSE)).